udippant/base-drafts/draft-ietf-quic-tls.md

 ~~~

 A packet with a long header is sampled in the same way, noting that multiple
-QUIC packets might be included in the same UDP datagram and that each one is
+QWIK packets might be included in the same UDP datagram and that each one is
 handled separately.

 ~~~